-At its hearing of July 26, 2018, the Commission, after pulling this item from its Consent Agenda, considered the Staff Report and testimony (summarized in Exhibit A).
-The item was pulled from the Consent Agenda for discussion by Chairman Abrahamian after reviewing a letter of opposition, and following discussion regarding one letter in opposition to the request, response from County Staff, and testimony from the Applicant's representative, a motion was made by Commissioner Lawson and seconded by Commissioner Eubanks to approve the requested one-year time extension for Tentative Tract No. 5050.
+At its hearing of August 8, 2019, the Commission, as part of its Consent Agenda, considered the Staff Report and determined that the requested one-year time extension was warranted.

+A motion was made by Commissioner Lawson and seconded by Commissioner Chatha to approve the requested one-year time extension for Vesting Tentative Tract Map No. 5050.